High School Leadership/Professional Communication

 The Claremont program uses the same instructional sessions, practice exercises, and curricular materials now used by higher education institutions, non-profit and government organizations, and businesses for training hundreds of thousands of individuals.

 Students will learn the 3 I’s of highly effective leadership communication – Innovating, Implementing, and Influencing.
 Through the application of case studies, training simulations, and roundtable discussions with talented communicators from diverse fields – technology, higher education, politics, law, and finance – students will develop the ability to identify problems, propose technically-achievable solutions, express vision, and motivate others.

-Students will deliver extemporaneous speeches to sample target audiences, engage panelists in roundtable problem-solving discussions, prepare individual and team PowerPoint/Prezi presentations, manage meetings, mentor peers, develop student clubs or social/political community organizations, and participate in interviews.
+Students will deliver extemporaneous speeches to sample target audiences, engage panelists in roundtable problem-solving discussions, prepare individual and team PowerPoint/Prezi presentations, manage meetings, mentor peers, develop student clubs or social/political community organizations, produce digital/social media marketing content, and participate in interviews.
 Students prepare club/organization constitutions and instructional manuals and they organize agendas for scalable and sustainable academic, social, and political projects.
 The summer workshop uses a leadership theme to direct student presentations and projects.
-Projects, including student-produced manuals and curricular guides, are designed for school and community implementation in 2017-18.
+Projects, including student-produced manuals and curricular guides, are designed for school and community implementation in 2018-19.

 Students will practice the public speaking, critical listening, note taking, and team building skills to make effective presentations, manage groups, and mentor the less experienced.
 Leadership communication instruction and practice prepares participants for student government and club/organization leadership, group project management, class and public speaking events, college and internship interviews, and multimedia and PowerPoint presentations.